nychealth/respiratory-illness-data/README.md

 ## Laboratory-reported cases

 The NYC Health Department receives electronic laboratory reports for a number of infectious diseases as required by law in the NYC Health Code.
-When a specimen is collected from a patient for SARS-CoV-2, influenza, or RSV laboratory testing, the laboratory must report all positive diagnostic test results to the Health Department.
-Limited demographic information on the person being tested is reported to the Health Department, including name, address, and date of birth.
+When a specimen is collected from a patient for SARS-CoV-2, influenza, or RSV laboratory testing, the laboratory must report all positive diagnostic test results to the NYC Health Department.
+Limited demographic information on the person being tested is reported to the NYC Health Department, including name, address, and date of birth.

 Differences across respiratory seasons in the volume of positive laboratory reports reflect changes not only in the burden of illness, but also in patient care seeking, testing availability, and laboratory reporting practices.
 Point-of-care and at-home tests may be conducted in a setting outside of a clinical laboratory; these settings often do not meet the requirements for electronically reporting directly to the NYC Health Department.